-Examples of violations and corresponding const squences may merade, but are not minica to.
+imples of violations and corresponding consequences may merade, our are not immice to.

-Class cut (a complete illegal First offense:
+Class cut (a complete illegal absence from class) First offense: • contact parent/guardian by teacher and

-absence from class) contact parent/guardian by teacher and administrator
+administrator

-teacher detention
+• teacher detention

 Additional offenses:

 will be considered insubordination

 restriction from

 attending/participating in extra-

 curricular activities.